 Some might say that I've saved the best for last.
-Perhaps some readers have been more excited about the previous five players I reviewed, there's a lot of solid players to choose from.
-But, I don't think anyone would debate that sophomore point guard Josh Newkirk is the most exciting player on the team.
-He's unlike any point guard the Pittsburgh Panthers have had during the Dixon era, and is cut from a similar mold like a lot of prototypical ACC lead guards.
+Perhaps some have been more excited about the previous five players I reviewed.
+But, I don't think anyone would debate that point guard Josh Newkirk is the most exciting player on the team.
+He's unlike any point guard Pitt has had in the Dixon era, and is cut from a similar mold like a lot of prototypical ACC lead guards.

-Above all else, Newkirk needs to improve on the defensive end of the floor.
-Like sophomore forward Jamel Artis, Newkirk was a mostly willing defender, just one that was often caught out of position especially when chasing players around screens.
+The biggest area that Newkirk needs to improve on is defense.
+Like Jamel Artis, Newkirk was a willing defender, just one that was often caught out of position and didn't demonstrate a high basketball IQ on that end.
 There were plenty of times that he went under or over screens that he shouldn't have.
+He also wasn't adept at chasing players around screens and ball watched a little bit.

 There is definitely potential for him to be a pesky on-ball defender.
 With his quickness he should be able to disrupt passing lanes, particularly when a player drives and looks to kick back to the wings.
 A lot of this will come with time, and not something I expect to see a lot of at the Pro-Am, beyond his on-ball defense.

-Newkirk is also going to really need to improve his free throw shooting if he wants to have the ball in his hands late in games at some point.
-At 44.7%, granted just 38 attempts, he really struggled from the charity stripe.
+Newkirk is going to really need to improve on his free throw shooting if he wants to have the ball in his hands late in the game at some point.
+At 44.7%, granted just 38 attempts, he was pretty much cringe worthy from the charity stripe.
 His form isn't poor, so perhaps it's more a matter of concentration.
+Regardless, this is something that I hope he's been working on since the season ended - 500 makes per day.

 Speaking of beating his man off the bounce, it would be nice if Newkirk improves on finding open players when the defense collapses.
-Newkirk does a decent job of moving the ball, although his first instinct when he receives a pass is to put the ball on the floor, immediately.
+Newkirk does a decent job of moving the ball, although his first instinct when he receives a pass is to put the ball on the floor immediately.
+Obviously, spacing is very important in those situations, but he'll have some very good targets in Cameron Wright and Artis along the baseline, and Young around the rim.

-There is a lot to be excited about with Newkirk, especially if he realizes his vast potential.
-A lot of the mistakes he made consistently as a freshman, like passing the ball behind him blindly in transition after leaving his feet, will go away with experience.
-He's a player that can generate a ton of "oohs" and "aahs" at the Pro-Am, but can he do the same when the season starts this fall.
+There is a lot to be excited about with Newkirk, especially if he can harness his quickness.
+A lot of the mistakes he made consistently as a freshman, like passing the ball behind him blindly in transition after he left his feet, will go away with experience.
+He's a player that can generate a ton of "oohs" and "aahs" at the Pro-Am, let's just hope that's because he improving in a meaningful way and not putting on an And-1 mixtape demo.

 Be sure to join Cardiac Hill's Facebook page and follow us on Twitter @PittPantherBlog for our regular updates on Pitt athletics.
 Follow the author @Stephen_Gertz